Anger at Kids May Seem Justified, but is Rarely Wise

 Kids need discipline.
 They need to be corrected.
 They’re kids.
 But many parents move too quickly to correction strategies that are harsh instead of those that are most effective.
 We’re not suggesting that you be lenient with your kids.
 On the contrary, firmness teaches character, but the way you approach the situation can mean all the difference between whether the correction is accepted resulting in change, or it is resisted, resulting in continuing on in foolishness.

 Be careful that you don’t use the fact that you’re right to justify unhelpful responses or exaggerated consequences.
 A lot of parents are right.
-Few are wise.
+Few are wise and value balancing firmness with relationship.
 It’s wisdom that maximizes growth in kids.

 This idea comes from the book, “Good and Angry: Exchanging Frustration for Character in You and Your Kids.”
 The book is full of strategies that can help parents use their anger as a flag that something is wrong and then move into a strategy that has lasting impact.